Coding-Polaris/learningNotes2023/JavaScript/React/FreeCodeCamp React/README.md

 Part 2:

 	Recap of previous section CSS + Static components
+		At this point I'm pretty strong with static components So I used this to learn a bunch of CSS:
+			- Practice flex + grid
+			- Other stuff: object-fit, align-self,
+			- Setting proper margins, sizes, fit, and positioning
+			- Basic animations and filters
-		I personally used this to practice CSS Grid and dynamic image loading Dynamically loaded content
+	Dynamically loaded content using props
 	Creating components w/ that dynamic content from arrays

+Part 3:

+	Interactivity with React
+	It's time to make Dynamic Web Apps
+	Read/write and display data

+	Concepts:
+		- Event listeners (jQuery?)
+		- State
+		- Conditional rendering
+		- Forms
+		- Side effects